 NO FAULT INSURANCE WILL COVER LOST WAGES:

-You are entitled to up to $20,000 in lost income replacement through your no-fault insurance.
+You are entitled to at least $20,000 in lost income replacement through your no-fault insurance.
 [Minnesota Statutes 65B.44] However, no-fault will pay only 85% of your gross income up to a maximum of $500 per week.
 You may be able to make up any shortfall later on through your bodily injury claim against the at-fault driver.

 For example: If you make $200 per week you will receive only 85% of $200 which is $170.
 This is the maximum your no-fault insurance will pay based on $200 per week.
 Therefore, you will lose $30 per week.
 Later on you may be able to sue the at fault driver for this $30 per week shortfall.
 However, if you make a $1,000 per week, the maximum you will receive is $500 per week.

 What do I have to do in order to receive wage loss benefits through no-fault?

 1. You must present a doctor's disability slip to your no-fault adjuster (permission to miss work for medical reasons), AND